rckwzrd/rckwzrd.github.io/_posts/2022-08-03-linux-host-troubleshooting.md

 The text [DevOps for the Desperate](https://www.goodreads.com/book/show/59879642-devops-for-the-desperate) covers a range of scenarios for troubleshooting issues on a remote linux host.

-Below are notes on each scenario and associated tools and protocols.
+Below are notes on each scenario and the tools used to investigate.
 Basic `cli` knowledge, `sudo` rights, and `ssh` access are assumed.

+**table of contents**

 ## How to troubleshoot

+Before troubleshooting can begin it is important to have a framework to guide the investigation.

-A mental approach:
+A basic framework:

 1. Start simple
 2. Build mental model